Prerna Mewawalla, MD, on Unmet Needs Following Early-Line CAR T for R/R Multiple Myeloma

 “Our current salvage options and sequencing after using early CAR T-cell therapy are not clearly defined.
 Do we go to bispecific [antibodies] later?
 Do we go to our traditional regimens after?
 This truly needs to be defined after early CAR T-cell therapy.”

-Mewawalla pointed out that there are several questions that have yet to be addressed regarding further disease management after earlier lines of CAR T-cell therapy in patients with r/r MM.
-She noted that current salvage options and sequencing strategies after early CAR T-cell therapy are still undefined.
+Mewawalla pointed out that several questions have yet to be addressed regarding further disease management after earlier lines of CAR T-cell therapy in patients with R/R MM.
+She noted that current salvage options and sequencing strategies after early CAR T-cell therapy remain undefined.
 She added that questions include whether bispecific antibodies and traditional regimens should be used following early CAR T-cell therapy.

 Furthermore, trials are evaluating whether maintenance therapy is required after CAR T-cell therapies, and whether this could affect patients’ chances of achieving durable responses is another currently unanswered question, Mewawalla stated.
 The scaling up of CAR T-cell therapy access to meet the growing demand is another unmet need, she explained.
 CAR T-cell therapies are intensive treatments, and infusion center infrastructure may further limit how many patients can receive these treatments, revealing another disparity, particularly for patients who are eligible but live far away from academic centers or transplant sites, she concluded.